chippyash/Strong-Type/README.md

 V1.0.9 Add asRational, asFloatType and asIntType methods for numeric types.
 Rename toComplex -> asComplex method

 V1.0.10 Refactor Typefactory to use as... methods

+V1.0.11 Ensure isolation of type parts in as... methods